Lywx/FalconEngine/README.md

 Disclaimer
 ===
-You would find a lot of similiarity in code compared to the David Eberly's [Geometry Tool](https://www.geometrictools.com/) Project.
+You would find some similiarity in code, compared to the David Eberly's [Geometry Tool](https://www.geometrictools.com/) Project.

 In fact, this project started as my first attempt to build a rendering engine.